 Every spring I get parents worried about keeping their child’s academics fresh over the summer.
 They are looking for activities or programs to help support various areas of the curriculum.
 One area I love to keep kids working is on is their writing.
 I know how much the expectations jump from year to year and if there is a way I can help support that transition and growth I’m going to.

-I used to use the generic composition notebooks for writing journals, but I decided a few years back that I wanted their everyday, free style writing to align with our more focused writing expectations.
-The more that our kids were exposed to the format, graphic organizers, checklists and other tools the better.
+I used to use generic composition notebooks for writing journals, but I decided a few years back that I wanted their everyday, free-style writing to align with our more focused writing expectations.
+The more that our kids were exposed to the format, graphic organizers, checklists, and other tools the better.
 We have seen nothing but improvement since we made this transition.

-So, to avoid that “summer slump” I decided to modify my daily in class journal with a summer theme.
+So, to avoid that “summer slump” I decided to modify my daily in-class journal with a summer theme.
 There is a large variety of writer’s tools to support all learners.
-This allows you to tailor your summer writing journal to exactly what your kids need or add it all!
+This allows you to tailor your summer writing prompt journal to exactly what your kids need or add it all!

 - A summer vocab word list organized from a to z